MaxHass12/Head_First_C/Chapter_2.5/NOTES.md

 - We access the individual string by `tracks[i]`.
 We access the character within the string by `tracks[i][j]`

+- We dont need to mention the length of the array in the first square bracket because if we are hardcoding the nested array then the compiler can tell it for us.

+- Strings must end in the NULL character.
+The NULL character gets included in the length of the array.

+- `%s` prints a string until it encounters a NULL character.
+If length of array is not 1 greater than the elements, then there is no space for NULL character.
+This always happen when we do not explicitly mention the size of the `char` array and initialize it with a string literal.

 # 3. Find string containing search text

 - The C Standard Library is a bunch of useful code that we get with the C compiler.
 That Library is broken up into several sections and each when has a header `.h` file.